solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     write code.

 Chat applications have become integrated into our daily lives, offering more than just a means of casual conversation.
-They're integral parts of customer service, technical support, and even sophisticated advisory systems.
+They are integral parts of customer service, technical support, and even sophisticated advisory systems.
 It is likely that you have gotten some help from a chat application not too long ago.
 As we integrate more advanced technologies